natcap/invest.users-guide/source/fisheries.rst

 6. **Harvest by Individuals or Weight (required)**.
 Specifies whether the harvest output values are calculated in terms of number of individuals or in terms of biomass (weight).
 If ‘Weight’ is selected, the Population Parameters CSV File must include a 'Weight' vector alongside the survival matrix that contains the weight of each age/stage, as well as sex if the model is sex-specific.

-7. **Batch Processing (required)**.
+7. **Batch Processing**.
 Specifies whether the program will perform a single model run or a batch (set) of model runs.
 For single model runs, users submit a filepath pointing to a single Population Parameters CSV file.
 For batch model runs, users submit a folder path pointing to a set of Population Parameters CSV files.
 The name of each CSV file will serve as the prefix of the outputs created by the model run.

-8. **Population Parameters CSV File (required)**.
+8. **Population Parameters CSV File**.
 The provided CSV file should contain all necessary parameters for population groups based on age/stage, sex, and subregion - excluding possible migration parameters.

     *Naming Conventions:* Any alphanumeric string of characters.
 Best to avoid whitespace characters.